There is an old adage in the legal profession which says that: the law is a jealous mistress.

 By the way, if you noticed, I mentioned younger lawyers and law students.

 That is because, at a certain point in one’s legal career, a lawyer should have acquired a level of mastery in his field reducing the time it takes to study his field of practice.
 If the lawyer is intelligent enough, system around his work should have been designed and developed to ensure that s/he won’t have to spend more time than is necessary.

 A decade ago, these were non-existent: Internet, mobile devices, and laptops.
 Why do I make specific reference to these items?
 It is because they have accelerated legal research, which is the bulk of the work of a lawyer.

 Back then, lawyers had to go to law libraries to do research, open a law book, write notes on a yellow pad, and so on.
 These obviously took time that they eventually end up not having any social life.

-Now, a modern lawyer who needs ro research has to simply type: Control + F.
+Now, a modern lawyer who needs to research has to simply type: Control + F.

 In the scheme of things, however, doing legal work and research has drastically improved through the years so long the lawyer knows how to take advantage of technology and systems.
-If he does, he will find that the time and attention that he is devoting now is being given with a cheerful heart to someone special, a sweetheart.
+If s/he does, s/he will find that the time and attention that s/he is devoting now is being given with a cheerful heart to someone special, a sweetheart.